Elliott Spira | Thu, 30 Jun 2016

 Now we install the project dependencies (all the dependencies for the serverless project)

 Now we are going to set up a development environment.
-We will use ngrok to give our localhost https endpoints for our emulated api gateway and for our emulated s3 bucket (using python SimpleHTTPServer).
-Copy both urls to our config.json file.
+We will use ngrok to give our localhost HTTPS endpoints for our emulated API gateway and for our emulated S3 bucket (using python SimpleHTTPServer).
+Copy both URLs to our

 We start up DynamoDB local for our local persistence layer.